SheCodesAustralia/workshopcontent/content/python_game/part_5__collisions_become_a_function.md

 ### Part 5

-# Collision checking using a function
+# Collisions become a function

 You have collision checking working but as we add more cabbages it makes the code easier if you convert your existing collision code to a function